 Austin, known as “The Live Music Capital of the World,” was named the best city for the next decade in 2010 by Kiplinger magazine, basing their results on Austin’s booming small-business industries and attractive live music scene.
 Austin was also listed as one of the top 25 best cities for shopping in 2012 by Lucky Magazine because of the centrality of shops in downtown Austin.
 But, if shopping or the live music scene isn’t your thing, Austin has more than 100 miles of waterways that are perfect for outdoor adventures, as well as camps and parks just for kids, providing a fun experience for multiple interests.

-Austin’s history as the capitol of Texas begins in the mid-1800’s when it was just a small settlement known as Waterloo.
+Austin’s history as the capital of Texas begins in the mid-1800s when it was just a small settlement known as Waterloo.
 In 1853, Austin erected its first Capitol building after the area experienced its first building boom.
 Throughout the 1880s, Austin expanded and laid the foundation for the city to grow into the thriving metropolis it is today.

-The Colorado River runs right through the city of Austin which is located in south central Texas.
+The Colorado River runs right through the city of Austin, which is located in south central Texas.
 Austin’s climate is subtropical and averages about 300 days of sunshine every year.
-Summers are hot and winters are very mild, with only a few brief cold spells giving Austin an annual average temperature of 68.6° F.
+Summers are hot and humid and winters are very mild, with only a few brief cold spells giving Austin an annual average temperature of 68.6° F.